Rihanna: Videography and stage

 Many of her music videos were shot as short films exploring issues such as love triangles, abuse and substance abuse romance, including "We Found Love" and "Man Down".
-The former, portraying a turbulent, drug-fueled romance, was condemned by the Rape Crisis Centre for what it considered a troubling message.
+The former, portraying a turbulent, drug-fuelled romance, was condemned by the Rape Crisis Centre for what it considered a troubling message.
 The latter, which depicts Rihanna shooting a man in a train station, drew criticism from the Parents Television Council.
 Charne Graham of the Houston Press defended her, asking, "Why should Rihanna's music videos get everyone riled up when others' equally sexual and controversial videos are in rotation? [...
 S]he just like[s] to make music videos that give us something to talk about."
 Her music video for "Umbrella" shows Rihanna's transition into adulthood and her newly adopted image.
 The "dark, creepy" scenes of "Disturbia" have been compared to Michael Jackson's Thriller.
 In 2013, Rihanna became the first woman to pass two billion cumulative views on YouTube.

 Rihanna's concerts frequently incorporate elaborate staging and choreography.
 Critics have commended her stage presence and her experimental stage costumes.
 Billboard readers ranked Rihanna's 2008 MTV Video Music Awards performance of "Disturbia" the tenth-best in the show's history.
 Reviewing the Good Girl Gone Bad Tour, The Times compared her stage wardrobe to that of Janet Jackson and described her as "a vision of Ann Summers couture in thigh-high boots and a few scraps of black PVC".
 She described her performance identity as distinct from her real self, calling it "a part I play.
 You know, like it's a piece of art, with all these toys and textures to play with".